Want to get a book on mathematics that you can cherish? A history of mathematics has many – but I of course recommend my books first and foremost!

 A New Year’s Present from a Mathematician

-I wrote this book in 2019 – its main purpose is to enchant, inspire, and present images of mathematics and mathematicians.
+I wrote this book in 2019 – its main purpose is to enchant and inspire anyone thinking about mathematics, and to present images of mathematics and mathematicians from its history.

 A New Year’s Present from a Mathematician is an exciting book dedicated to two questions: What is it that mathematicians do?
 And who gets to be called a ‘mathematician’ and why?

 This book seeks to answer these questions through a series of stories ranging from the beginning of modern mathematics through to the 20th century, but not in a usual, chronological manner.
-The author weaves her story around major questions concerning nature of mathematics, and links mathematicians by the substance of their ideas and the historical and personal context in which they were developed.
+I weaved a story around major questions concerning nature of mathematics, and links mathematicians by the substance of their ideas and the historical and personal context in which they were developed.